semrush/intergalactic/website/docs/get-started-guide/dis-starter-guide/dis-starter-guide.md

 > **TL;DR or main thoughts**: we have three main color palettes:
 >
-> - bright color palette — used for the elements that call for the user's attention
+> - main colors palette is used for the elements that call for the user's attention;
-> - blue tinted gray palette — used for the secondary elements in the interface
+> - gray colors palette is used for the secondary elements in the interface and text;
-> - gray palette — used for text
+> - color shades palette is used for coloring all other elements in the interface.

-We use variables to avoid having to keep in mind the HEX values of all colors.
-Each color has a name, while gradations of the same color have an added number at the end (for example, `var(--gray-600)`).
+Our palette is built with [Huetone tool from Alexey Ardov](https://huetone.ardov.me/) ✨ Learn more in the [Twitter thread](https://twitter.com/ardovalexey/status/1447329411678806023).

-To make things more convenient, the colors in our core components library in Figma are divided into meaningful groups.
-We hope it's not too confusing for you!
+Each color has a name, while shades of the same color have a value at the end (for example, `var(--gray-500)`).

 There are two groups of palettes depending on where they're used:

-- For the interface
+- for the interface;
-- For charts
+- for charts.

 Our Figma library for charts contains their color palette, as well as rules on how to use them.

-Go to [Palette](/style/palette/) to learn more about our color system.
+Go to [Palette](/style/palette/) to learn more about the color system.

 @## Typography

 > **TL;DR or main thoughts**: our main font is Inter.
-The main text color is #333 (`var(--gray-800)` in our variables), while the secondary text color is #757575 (`var(--gray-500)` in our variables).
+The main text color is `var(--gray-800)`, while the secondary text color is `var(--gray-500)`.

 Our type scale is based on the modular scale with the base of a 12px font size and a 1.2 ratio.

-- h1, h1, h3, h4 — used for hero blocks, big advertising blocks and notices, as well as product landings and the ProductHead component
+- h1, h1, h3, h4 are used for hero blocks, big advertising blocks and notices, as well as product landings and the ProductHead component.
-- h5, h6 — used for smaller blocks and notices, as well as widgets inside products
+- h5, h6 are used for smaller elements, as well as widgets and notices inside products.

-All our product interfaces and commonly used components are built with a 12px font size as the basis. **But we strongly recommend you to use 14px and 16px sizes for text messages across your interfaces to make them easy to read for the users.**
+We strongly recommend you to use 14px and 16px sizes for text messages across your interfaces to make them easy to read for the users.

-See [Typography](/style/typography/) if want to learn more about our typography rules and recommendations.
+See [Typography](/style/typography/) if want to learn more about our recommendations on typography.

 @## Variables

 > **TL;DR or main thoughts**: the main multiplier of our interface is 4:
 >
-> - All margins between components, blocks and other elements must be multiples of 4.
+> - All margins between components, widgets and other elements must be multiples of 4.
-> - All paddings in blocks must also be multiples of 4.
+> - All paddings in widgets must also be multiples of 4.

-These rules help us to maintain visual consistency in our interfaces.
+These rules help us to maintain visual consistency in the interfaces.

 Check out [Variables](/style/variables/) for all the main rules for the basic component styles.
 If you're not sure what colors are used for what, or how hover and active states are built — that's the place you want to go.